microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/Student/Challenge-01.md

 ***NOTE:** Any direct links to the What The Hack repo will be flagged for review during the review process by the WTH V-Team, including exception cases.*

-*Sample challenge text for the IoT Hack Of The Century:*

-In this challenge, you will properly configure the thingamajig for your IoT device so that it can communicate with the mother ship.
+In this challenge you will be deploying our first Azure Red Hat OpenShift cluster.
+This will give us an opportunity to learn how to use the `oc` OpenShift CLI, the Azure CLI to issue OpenShift commands, as well as how to access the ARO Web Console.

 You can find a sample `thingamajig.config` file in the `/ChallengeXX` folder of the Resources.zip file provided by your coach.
 This is a good starting reference, but you will need to discover how to set exact settings.